Overview

 , the Apollo Router is usually packaged as a static, standalone binary, so the task of launching this tool is reduced to the

-configuration of Apollo Router to customize its behavior, without the need to write custom
+configuration of the Apollo Router to customize its behavior, without the need to write custom

 code.
 (Yet writing custom code is possible and will be described in the customization section.)